The-Redstone-Index/redstone-index/README.md

 * The domain name of the production website (e.g. `redstoneindex.org`)

 Go into Supabase dashboard > Project Settings > Authentication.
 Toggle "Enable Captcha protection".

-Configure choose the provider "Turnstile by Cloudflare" and add the Captcha secret.
+Choose the provider "Turnstile by Cloudflare" and add the Captcha secret.

+### Resend

+Resend is a SMTP service used to send and receive emails from the application.

+Add the domain to Resend.
+Configure the DNS records and verify.

+Go into Supabase dashboard > Project Settings > Authentication.
+Toggle "Enable Custom SMTP".

+Configure SMTP details in the Supabase dashboard.
+Alternatively, you can use the Resend Supabase integration in the Resend settings to automatically  configure SMTP.

 ## License